MachinePhoenix/homepage/content/_index.md

           description: |2-
               Advised by [Prof. Hongkai Xiong](https://min.sjtu.edu.cn/En/FacultyShow/4?Vid=14) and [Prof. Wenrui Dai](https://min.sjtu.edu.cn/En/FacultyShow/4?Vid=20), my researches include:

-              * Proposed ChebyNet, a novel network paradigm to build Chebyshev polynomial connections between general network layers.
-Specifically, established recursive relatetionship among adjacent layers and polynomial relationship between non-adjacent layers.
-Comprehensive experiments verify its strong approximation capacity.
-(ICLR 2025 on submission)
+              * Proposed modular Chebyshev connections into general network layers to improve the approximation capability of a neural network.
+Specifically, established recursive relationship among adjacent layers and polynomial relationship between non-adjacent layers.
+Comprehensive experiments vefify its strong approximation and optimization capability.
+(ICME 2025 on submission)
+              * Proposed Residual Side Tuning (RST) framework to enhance information extraction efficiency by employing a dual-block side-tuning structure with low-rank linear mapping on aggregated features, and introducing element-wise feature enhancement strategy to model cross-layer information.
+The properties and performance of RST is verified through mathematical proof and various experiments.
+(ICML 2025 on submission)
               * Proposed GLEAM, an efficient fine-tuning method for large model parameters.
-This method leverages the high similarity of parameter matrices in LoRa to construct a low-rank decomposition, further reducing the number of parameters required for fine-tuning while enhancing performance.
-(AAAI 2025 on submission)
+This method leverages the high similarity of parameter matrices in LoRA to construct a low-rank decomposition, further reducing the number of parameters required for fine-tuning while enhancing performance.
+(ICME 2025 on submission)
+              * Proposed PAT, a fault-tolerant multimodal classifer to solve the problem of conflict between prompter learning and adapter tuning.
+Specifically, it aligns model representations obtained from Soft Prompt and Adapter-based methods and incorporats contrastive learning loss to enhance model performance and generalization.
+(ICML 2025 on submission)
         - title: Interpretable LLM Research Intern
           company: Feitian Lab, Alibaba Cloud
           company_url: 'https://cn.aliyun.com/'